broidHQ/integrations/README.md

 [killix](https://github.com/killix)

 ## Code of Conduct

 Make sure that you're read and understand the [Code of Conduct](http://contributor-covenant.org/version/1/2/0/).

-## CLA

-To protect the interests of the Broid contributors, Broid, customers and end users we require contributors to sign a [Contributors License Agreement](https://cla.broid.ai) (CLA) before we pull the changes into the main repository.
-[Our CLA](https://cla.broid.ai) is simple and straightforward - it requires that the contributions you make to any Broid open source project are properly licensed and that you have the legal authority to make those changes.
-This helps us significantly reduce future legal risk for everyone involved.
-It's easy---no faxing or printing required!

-You can digitally sign the [CLA online](https://cla.broid.ai).
-Please indicate your email address in your first pull request so that we can make sure that will locate your CLA.
-Once you've submitted it, you no longer need to send one for subsequent submissions.

 ## Copyright & License